 Dr Bryony Randall

-She is co-General editor with Jane Goldman and Susan Sellers of the Cambridge University Press edition of the Works of Virginia Woolf, and is also co-editing with Laura Marcus the CUP edition of Virginia Woolf's short fiction.
-She is editing The Trap for the forthcoming Oxford University Press edition of Dorothy Richardson's Pilgrimage.
-She was PI on the AHRC funded network on the New Modernist Editing, 2016-17: https://newmodernistediting.wordpress.com/.
-Her first book, Modernism, Daily Time and Everyday Life is published by Cambridge University Press (2007); she is co-editor with Jane Goldman of Virginia Woolf in Context (CUP, 2013); and she has published on a range of authors and topics in modernist and protomodernist literature including Virginia Woolf, Dorothy Richardson, Gertrude Stein, H.D., and fin de siècle short fiction.
+Her Modernism, Daily Time and Everyday Life was published by Cambridge University Press (2007); she is co-editor with Jane Goldman of Virginia Woolf in Context (CUP, 2013); and she has published on a range of authors and topics in modernist and protomodernist literature including Virginia Woolf, Dorothy Richardson, Gertrude Stein, H.D., and fin de siècle short fiction.
 She is co-founder and treasurer of the Scottish Network of Modernist Studies, and is on the editorial board of the journal Pilgrimages: the journal of Dorothy Richardson studies.
-Ongoing research interests include the working woman writer 1880-1920, exploring the relationships between work, writing and gender in the early modernist period; and the one-day novel in twentieth and twenty-first century literature.
+Other ongoing research interests include the working woman writer 1880-1920, exploring the relationships between work, writing and gender in the early modernist period; and the one-day novel in twentieth and twenty-first century literature.

 Randall, B. (2013) Writing parties: Virginia Woolf's texts as guests.
 In: The Modernist Party.
 Edinburgh University Press: Edinburgh, UK, pp. 95-111.
 ISBN 9780748647316